Careers EDUCATION and GUIDANCE Department (CEG)

 Student and parents can explore good quality information about any future study options and labour market opportunities.
 Careerometer 2 allows students to investigate pay scales and compare different occupational employment patterns.

 Working with Local Companies and Providers

-HGS works with ELSA an Educational charity which engages with schools and business to create links so that young people are given the opportunity to experience the world of work and encounter real people working in employment and so discover aspirational pathways.
-We also work with the Careers Enterprise Company to create links between business and schools, enhance our CEG provision implement best practice.
-HGS also supports students to experience work experience with local and national employers and we welcome links with employers who can offer work experience placements.
+HGS works with ELSA an educational charity which engages with schools and business to create links so that young people are given the opportunity to experience the world of work and encounter real people working in employment and so discover aspirational pathways.
+We also work with the Careers Enterprise Company to create links between business and schools, enhance our CEG provision and implement best practice.
+HGS supports students to experience work experience with local and national employers and we welcome links with employers who can offer work experience placements.

-The Careers Team TEL: 01462 621300
+The Careers Team - Tel: 01462 621300